nileshzemse/mernfeed/README.md

 JWT_SECRET=your-secret-key-for-jwt

 4. Create sample data to mongodb database by running the script seeder.js
 $ cd feeder
 $feeder> npm run data:import

 5. In future you may want to delete this sample data by running the script seeder.js like below
 $ cd feeder
 $feeder> npm run data:destroy

 6. run the project
 $ cd feeder
 $feeder> npm run dev

-you should see http://localhost:3000 running
+you should see http://localhost:3000 running.
-By dafault, if user is not login then it redirects to login page see the list of username, passwords in /feeder/backend/data/users.js
+By dafault, if user is not login then it redirects to login page.
+See the list of username, passwords in /feeder/backend/data/users.js

-Login with jovita@gmail.com/j123456
+Login with say jovita@gmail.com/j123456

 you will be redirected to home page, showing a form to create a feed, and below that feeds are shown

-Functionality Done so far:
+Functionality done so far:

 1. user login
 2. create a feed